pgroenbaek/dbtracks-stf-profiles/README.md

 # DBTracks STF Profiles

-These STF track profiles mimic DBTracks as best as possible to enable use of the super-elevation feature in Open Rails together with Norbert Rieger's DBTracks.
+These STF track profiles mimic DBTracks as best as possible to enable use of the super-elevation feature in Open Rails with Norbert Rieger's DBTracks.

 If you wish to replace dynamic tracks within a route and/or generate new track shapes, you should instead use the DPP profiles provided by Norbert with Dynatrax.